saifulkhan/storytelling-vis/README.md

-Meta-Storyboarding Using Feature-Action Design Pattern
+Meta-Storyboarding Using Feature-Action Design Pattern.
+The GitHub code is available at <https://github.com/saifulkhan/meta-storyboard>.

 # API User Guide